-- ethical concerns based on beliefs about the moral status of the fetus
+- Ethical concerns based on beliefs about the moral status of the fetus

-- emotional trauma associated with a termination following a much desired pregnancy
+- Emotional trauma associated with a termination following a much desired pregnancy

-- health risks associated with possible repeated terminations.
+- Health risks associated with possible repeated terminations

 Discarding affected embryos

-PGD for Human Leukocyte Antigen tissue typing
+PGT-M for Human Leukocyte Antigen tissue typing

 Human Leukocyte Antigen (HLA) tissue typing or tissue matching is an additional step to PGD to determine if an embryo could lead to the birth of a child who is a tissue match for an ill sibling.